top of page

 ...Now, while I can appreciate "keeping your options open", to me that only works when the person understands the problem they’re trying to solve and consciously looks for someone who can deliver on that result, and is able to recognize that value when in front of them.

 But that’s the biggest problem with prospects in Trinidad and Tobago.
-In addition to that, designers who specialize are typically booked 1,2 sometimes 9 months ahead.
-So if you're the type of client who need your work delivered in 2 days, plan ahead.
+In addition to that, designers who specialize are typically booked 1,2, sometimes 9 months ahead.
+So if you're the type of client who needs your work delivered in 2 days, plan ahead.

 Going back to the lecturer, they’re not looking for a graphic designer per se.
 There are plenty of those.
 What there's a shortage of is someone with a work ethic they can rely on.
 And if that’s the goal, that's what they'll be paying for, not generic services like design.